iCliniq Logo

 Welcome to icliniq.com.

-In your case, there are three possibilities.
-The first line of treatment is as done by your dentist.
-After crown placement, slight misfit issues occur that need to be adjusted by trimming of occlusal or biting surface.
-It gets better soon after trimming or relieving pressure.
-Otherwise, it gives continuous pain only at biting.
-So by symptoms, you are having pain on chewing and your dentist has not trimmed it to your comfort level I guess, or you might be having very deep bite that porcelain surface space would not be available and it needs to be trimmed now and dentist is avoiding it as metal will get exposed and it will not look good aesthetically.
-90 % of crown issues and pain gets fine by trimming high spots.
+So, by symptoms, you are having pain on chewing and your dentist has not trimmed it to your comfort level, I guess, or you might be having a very deep bite that porcelain surface space would not be available and it needs to be trimmed now, and the dentist is avoiding it as metal will get exposed and it will not look good aesthetically.
+90 % of crown issues and pain are fine-tuned by trimming high spots.

 Hopefully, you have a better idea of treatment options in your case.
-If you have further queries let me know.
+If you have further queries, let me know.
 My advice is to go to another dentist and ask him to trim the crown as much as he can to make it comfortable, leaving aesthetics aside.
 If it does not work, do an antibiotic regime course it will work.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!